-The main aim of the module is to provide students with the necessary skills for developing so\ware using the object-oriented and functional programming paradigms through appropriate programming languages (e.g., Java 8 and Scala).
+The main aim of the module is to provide students with the necessary skills for developing so\ware using the object-oriented and functional programming paradigms through appropriate programming languages (e.g., Java 10 or later).

-- The object model and how it is realised in various object-oriented languages (e.g., Java, Scala, Ruby, C++, ...)
+- The object model and how it is realised in various object-oriented languages (e.g., Java, Scala, C#, Swift, ...)

 - Further development the ideas of inheritance, polymorphism, and abstraction

 - Language features: inner classes, closures, higher-order functions, meta-objects, etc.

 - The functional paradigm - Abstract data types, polymorphic types, static typing and type inference.
 Recursion and induction.
 List processing.
 Higher-order functions.
 Eager and lazy evaluation.
 Imperative features.
 Signatures, structures, functors, typeclasses, monads